gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Parrinello81">

 Parrinello, M., and A. Rahman.
 1981.
-“Polymorphic Transitions in Single
+"Polymorphic Transitions in Single
-Crystals: A New Molecular Dynamics Method.” *J. Appl.
+Crystals: A New Molecular Dynamics Method." *J. Appl.
 Phys.* 52:
-7182–90.
+7182-90.

 .. raw:: html